Get PeakVisor App

 Mission San Jose National Park

-Since Texas' admittance to the union, it has grown substantially in population, drawing millions to its major cities.
+Since Texas' admittance to the union, its population has grown substantially, drawing millions to its major cities.
 The state’s economy is driven by its abundance of natural resources, particularly oil, mineral mining, and agriculture.
 These days, Texas is also becoming a large center for technology, commerce, aeronautics, and education.

-Texas is also home to a large number of outdoor recreation areas, which draw visitors from around the country to experience the state’s amazing outdoor opportunities.
-The state has 2 national parks, as well as a number of historic sites, monuments, forests, and seashores for outdoor enthusiasts to enjoy.
+Texas is also home to many outdoor recreation areas, which draw visitors from around the country to experience the state’s unique outdoor opportunities.
+The state has two national parks and several historic sites, monuments, forests, and seashores for outdoor enthusiasts to enjoy.

 Main Hiking Areas

-Texas is home to a large number of great public lands for outdoor recreationalists to enjoy.
-Here are some of the best places to check out on your next trip to the Lone Star State:
+Texas is home to vast public lands for outdoor recreationists to enjoy.
+Here are some of the best places to check out on your next trip to the Lone Star State.

 Big Bend National Park